-The carrying value of cash and cash equivalents, promissory note receivable, term investment, accounts payable and accrued liabilities, and lease liabilities approximates fair value due to their short-term nature.
+The carrying value of cash and cash equivalents, promissory note receivable and accounts payable and accrued liabilities approximates fair value due to their short-term nature.
+The carrying value of the term investment is at cost plus accrued interest which approximates fair value.